South Skåne Brigade

 The South Skåne Brigade, (Note: Södra skånska brigaden, /sv/) also known as the 7th Mechanised Brigade (Note: 7. mekaniserade brigaden, /sv/) (MekB 7), is a mechanised brigade of the Swedish Army based in Skåne County.
 It has been active since 2022, having previously served between 1943 and 2000.
 It is headquartered at Revinge Garrison.

 History

 The brigade was established in 1943 as one of the first army brigades and served as the sole brigade under the command of the South Scanian Infantry Regiment.

 In 1949, it received a sister brigade when the Skåne Brigade (IB 37) was established under the same command.
 However, this arrangement lasted only eight years before the Skåne Brigade was transferred to the North Scanian Infantry Regiment, once again leaving the South Skåne Brigade as the sole brigade under its regiment.

 The unit was disbanded as a result of the disarmament policies set forward in the Defence Act of 2000.
 In 2022, following the Defence Act of 2020, the South Skåne Brigade would be re-established from scratch.

+Dismounted infantry outside of Kristianstad, 2022.